-2.3.3 Non-GSO MetSat Data Collection Systems (DCSs) 14

-2.4 Alternative data dissemination mechanisms 14

 2.1 Definition of the meteorological satellite service (MetSat) and its frequency allocations

 The meteorological satellite service (MetSat) is defined in No. 1.52 of the Radio Regulations (RR) as “an Earth exploration-satellite service for meteorological purposes”.
-It allows the radiocommunication operation between earth stations and one or more space stations with links to provide:
+It allows the radiocommunication operation between earth stations and one or more space stations, which may include links between space stations, with links to provide:

-– Information relating to the characteristics of the Earth and its natural phenomena obtained from active or passive sensors on Earth satellites.
+– Information relating to the characteristics of the Earth and its natural phenomena, including data relating to the state of the environment, obtained from active or passive sensors on Earth satellites;

-– Information collected from airborne or Earth-based platforms.
+– Information collected from airborne or Earth-based platforms;

-– Information distributed to earth stations.
+– Information distributed to earth stations;

+– Feeder links necessary for the operation of MetSat satellites and its applications.

-This Chapter related to MetSat applications includes the following radiocommunication transmissions (some of these systems are also known as Direct Readout Services):
+This Chapter related to MetSat applications includes the following radiocommunication transmissions:

-– transmissions of observation data to main reception stations;
+– transmissions of observation data from MetSat satellites to main reception stations;

-– re-transmissions of pre-processed data to meteorological user stations;
+– re-transmissions of pre-processed data to meteorological user stations through MetSat satellites;

-– direct broadcast transmissions to meteorological user stations;
+– direct broadcast transmissions to meteorological user stations from MetSat satellites;

-– alternative data dissemination to users.
+– alternative data dissemination to users (GEONETCast) via other satellite systems than MetSat;

+– transmissions from data collection platforms to MetSat satellites.

-Table 2-1 indicates the radio frequency (RF) bands that are allocated for RF data transmission in the framework of the MetSat.
+Table 2-1 indicates the frequency bands that are allocated in the ITU Radio Regulations to the meteorological satellite (MetSat) service and the Earth exploration-satellite service (EESS).
+MetSat systems are entitled to also use the frequency bands allocated to EESS for data transmissions (see NOTE 1).

 TABLE 2-1

-Frequency bands for use by meteorological satellites for data transmission
+Frequency band allocations to MetSat and EESS in the ITU Radio Regulations for use by meteorological satellites for data transmissions